ymatsunaga/mdtoolbox-doc/introduction.rst

-calcangle                  calculate angle from the Cartesian coordinates of three atoms calcdihedral               calculate dihedral angle from the Cartesian coordinates of four atoms calcpairlist               make a pairlist by searching pairs within a cutoff distance calcpairlist_exhaustive    make a pairlist by searching pairs within a cutoff distance searchrange                finds all the atoms within cutoff distance from given atoms searchrange_exhaustive     finds all the atoms within cutoff distance from given atoms superimpose                least-squares fitting of structures by Kabsch's method meanstructure              calculate average structure by iterative superimposing decenter                   remove the center of mass from coordinates or velocities
+calcangle                  calculate angle from the Cartesian coordinates of three atoms calcdihedral               calculate dihedral angle from the Cartesian coordinates of four atoms calcpairlist               make a pairlist by searching pairs within a cutoff distance searchrange                finds all the atoms within cutoff distance from given atoms superimpose                least-squares fitting of structures by Kabsch's method meanstructure              calculate average structure by iterative superimposing decenter                   remove the center of mass from coordinates or velocities